Adobe FireflyvsCursor

 BCursor

-Cursor's strengths are best-in-class codebase indexing and uses gpt-4 & claude 3.5 β but design tasks like this aren't in its wheelhouse.
-Cursor is an ai-first code editor forked from vs code, with ai woven into every part of the workflow, which is a different problem from what this scenario tests.
+Cursor's strengths are full vs code migration in one click and supports multiple frontier ai models — but design tasks like this aren't in its wheelhouse.
+Cursor is ai-native code editor and coding agent for planning, writing, and reviewing software with multiple frontier models, which is a different problem from what this scenario tests.

 Migrating from jQuery to React